rvagg/cborg/README.md

 * Integers larger than `Number.MAX_SAFE_INTEGER` or less than `Number.MIN_SAFE_INTEGER` will be encoded as floats.
 There is no way to safely determine whether a number has a fractional part outside of this range.
 * `BigInt`s are supported by default within the 64-bit unsigned range but will be also be encoded to their smallest possible representation (so will not round-trip as a `BigInt` if they are smaller than `Number.MAX_SAFE_INTEGER`).
 Larger `BigInt`s require a tag (officially tags 2 and 3).
 * Floats will be encoded in their smallest possible representations: 16-bit, 32-bit or 64-bit.
 Unless the `float64` option is supplied.
 * Object properties are sorted according to the original [RFC 7049](https://tools.ietf.org/html/rfc7049) canonical representation recommended method: length-first and then bytewise.
-Note that this recommendation has changed in [RFC 8949](https://tools.ietf.org/html/rfc8949) to be plain bytewise (this is not currently supported but pull requests are welcome to add it as an option).
+Note that this recommendation has changed in [RFC 8949](https://tools.ietf.org/html/rfc8949) to be plain bytewise, use the `rfc8949EncodeOptions` to apply this rule.
 * The only CBOR major 7 "simple values" supported are `true`, `false`, `undefined` and `null`.
 "Simple values" outside of this range are intentionally not supported (pull requests welcome to enable them with an option).
 * Objects, arrays, strings and bytes are encoded as fixed-length, encoding as indefinite length is intentionally not supported.